ShadowSeekar/shadowseekar/README.md

 ## Hi there 👋

 I'm Harshit Rao, a Information Technology graduate with a strong foundation in algorithms, software engineering, and machine learning.

 I enjoy building reliable software systems, working close to the system level, and applying ML/NLP in real-world applications.
+I’m currently focused on deepening my expertise in artificial intelligence and machine learning, while also exploring creative and experimental projects in Unity whenever I get the chance.

 ## 🧰 Tech Stack
 ![C](https://img.shields.io/badge/C-00599C?style=for-the-badge&logo=c&logoColor=white)